ArkCase/ark_helm_charts/docs/External_Services.md

         # More settings ...
 ```

 In the case of the database (`rdbms`) service, it's the `server.hostname` configuration parameter that determines if the database is provided by an external server.
 Other parameters may need to be provided, such as the dialect (i.e. type of database), and port.
+However, these alternate values may be provided while still using a bundled database (i.e. to switch from PostgreSQL to MariaDB, for instance).

 Recall that you must have pre-configured all the necessary database users, passwords, and schemata (tables, etc.) beforehand.